QClash

 The QClash is the Australian rules football derby between the two Queensland-based teams in the Australian Football League (AFL), the Brisbane Lions and Gold Coast Suns.
-The derby has been staged, usually twice-annually, since 2011, when Gold Coast defeated Brisbane in the inaugural match, which attracted a then-record pay-tv viewership.
-As of 2025 the Lions have been the dominant side in the rivalry, winning 22 matches to the Suns' 8.
+The derby has been staged, usually twice annually, since 2011, when Gold Coast defeated Brisbane in the inaugural match, which attracted a then-record pay TV viewership for the sport.
+As of 2026, the Lions have been the dominant side in the rivalry, winning 23 matches to the Suns' 8.

 Various nicknames for the QClash have entered mainstream usage, including the Pineapple Grapple, Banana Bash, and Sunshine Stoush.

 Background

 The QClash was promoted by the league, the clubs and the football media as a name for the game, in similar terms to the other local derbies that exist in the AFL, such as the Western Derby and Showdown.

 "We wanted a name that embodied Queensland, one that was unique and simple.
 We also wanted to reflect the big scale of the matches.
 Speaking to the coaches and players, there is no doubt that both teams want to win whenever we come together, and the QClash will be a real battle for state pride." — Former Brisbane Lions CEO Malcolm Holmes.

 The medal for the player adjudged best on ground in the QClash is awarded the Marcus Ashcroft Medal.
 It is named after former footballer Marcus Ashcroft, who played junior football on the Gold Coast for Surfers Paradise/Southport and 318 VFL/AFL games for the Brisbane Bears/Lions between 1989 and 2003.
 He was the first Queenslander to play 300 VFL/AFL games and later served as a coach and administrator for the Gold Coast Suns.
 Current Gold Coast captain Touk Miller has won the medal a record four times.

 The trophy awarded to the winner of the game is currently known as the "QClash Trophy".
 The trophy is a traditional-looking silver cup with a wooden base and a plaque.
 The plaque's inscription reads from left to right, "Brisbane Lions AFC, QCLASH, Gold Coast Suns FC".